 Everyone who wants to get the complete Potter experience and lose themselves in the mythical world of J.K.
 Rowling's beloved books and films would want to get aboard the train.
 You can read my review of the Hogwarts Express to learn what makes it such a wonderful ride.

 Make Sure You Get a Park-to-Park Ticket to Ride the Train

 The resort sells two basic types of one-day tickets for the two theme parks: single park admission and park-to-park admission.
 As its name implies, a single park pass grants admission to one of the two parks.
 Guests cannot leave one park and go to the other using a single park ticket.
 A park-to-park pass, however, allows park hopping between the two parks.
 You could add a single-day Volcano Bay ticket to the mix, but it’d be crazy to expect that you could reasonably visit all three parks in one day and enjoy everything they offer.

-Here is where a gets a bit tricky: The multi-day passes also come in one park and park-to-park versions.
+Here is where a gets a bit tricky: The multi-day passes also come in one-park-per-day and park-to-park versions.
 A two-day, two-park, one-park-per-day pass, for example, would allow a ticket holder to enter Islands of Adventure or Universal Studios Florida on each of the two days, but not both parks on any one day.
 A park-to-park pass, however, would allow a ticket holder to go back and forth between both parks.
 Got it?